ibm-cloud-architecture/refarch-cloudnative-micro-orders/README.md

 - Orders Microservice persists orders in a MySQL database.
 - When a new order is placed, a record is saved in the database and a message is posted on MessageHub to notify interested subscribers
   - In BlueCompute case, the Inventory Microservice consumes the Order message to update the available stock of the item.
-- When retrieving orders, return only orders belonging to the user identity passed from API Connect in the header `IBM-App-User`.
+- When retrieving orders using the OAuth 2.0 protected APIs, return only orders belonging to the user identity encoded in the `user_name` claim in the JWT payload.
 See the [BlueCompute Security architecture](https://github.com/ibm-cloud-architecture/refarch-cloudnative/blob/master/static/security.md) and [Authentication microservice](https://github.com/ibm-cloud-architecture/refarch-cloudnative-auth) for more details on how identity is propagated.

 ## REST API

-The Orders Microservice REST API is behind the Zuul Proxy, which validates the caller using signed JWT tokens.
-As such, only API exposed by API Connect are considered public API.
-All Public REST API are OAuth 2.0 protected by the API Connect OAuth provider.
+The Orders Microservice REST API is OAuth 2.0 protected and identifies and validates the caller using signed JWT tokens.

-- `GET /micro/orders` (public)
+- `GET /micro/orders`
   - Returns all orders.
-The caller of this API must pass API Connect a valid OAuth token.
-API Connect will pass down the customer ID in the `IBM-App-User` header.
+The caller of this API must pass a valid OAuth token.
+The OAuth token is a JWT with the customer ID of the caller encoded in the `user_name` claim.
 A JSON object array is returned consisting of only orders created by the customer ID.

-- `GET /micro/orders/{id}` (public)
+- `GET /micro/orders/{id}`
   - Return order by ID.
-The caller of this API must pass API Connect a valid OAuth token.
-API Connect will pass down the customer ID in the `IBM-App-User` header.
+The caller of this API must pass a valid OAuth token.
+The OAuth token is a JWT with the customer ID of the caller encoded in the `user_name` claim.
 If the `id` of the order is owned by the customer passed in the `IBM-App-User` header, it is returned as a JSON object in the response; otherwise `HTTP 401` is returned.

-- `POST /micro/orders` (public)
+- `POST /micro/orders`
   - Create an order.
-The caller of this API must pass API Connect a valid OAuth token.
-API Connect will pass down the customer ID in the `IBM-App-User` header.
+The caller of this API must pass a valid OAuth token.
+The OAuth token is a JWT with the customer ID of the caller encoded in the `user_name` claim.
 The Order object must be passed as JSON object in the request body with the following format:
     ```
     {
       "itemId": <item id>,